cBioPortal/cbioportal/README.md

+# cBioPortal
-# The cBioPortal for Cancer Genomics provides, visualization, analysis, and download of large-scale cancer genomics data sets.
+The cBioPortal for Cancer Genomics provides, visualization, analysis, and download of large-scale cancer genomics data sets.

+If you would like to know how to setup a private instance of the portal, [See the wiki.](https://github.com/cBioPortal/cbioportal/wiki)